Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_pages/cv.md

 #### Projects
 - **Ry-Foil**:
+  **(November 2025 - Ongoing)**
   *Making a vortex-panel based airfoil solver of common NACA airfoils*
-  - Learning how to integrate and code streamwise point vortices along a panel in uniform flow
+  - Learning how to integrate and code stre**amwise point vortices along a panel in uniform flow
   - Will check if program matches hand calculations

 - **Quasi 1D Rocket Nozzle Solver**:
+  **(October 2025 - November 2025)**
   *Made a python script that uses a Rao nozzle envelope and accurately calculates pressure and velocity graphs*
   - Given a stagnation pressure at throat and perfect expansion at nozzle, calculates mach # at x position in nozzle and uses that to calculate pressure and velocity variations
   - Learned how to utilize python's matplotlib module for basic simulations

-- **RC Plane**:
+- **RC Plane**
+  **(May 2024 - August 2024)**:
   *Made an RC Plane model in Fusion 360 using an XFoil determined airfoil and optimized given styrofoam material*
   - Utilized Fusion 360 and XFoil to analyze and determine initial airfoil and aircraft shape for a target altitude of 500’ and a low Mach number (~0.1)
   - Performed 2D Finite Element Analysis (FEA) by using hand mathematics to determine an optimal profile at cruise altitude while accounting for pressure gradient, densities, and aerodynamic drag that vary with height; selected specific regions on body of aircraft and wings to analyze stress and strain maxima on Styrofoam, eventually optimizing weight by 11% from initial design.

+- **Pole-Vault Pole Cleaner**:
+  **(February 2025 - May 2025)**
+  *Developed and created a pole-vault pole cleaner modelled in CAD and assembled using McMaster-Carr parts with other Cornell University Students*
+  - Created project documentation along each major step along the way: initial cardboard prototypes, to a first crude prototype, to a finished CAD prototype and a real-life product.
+  - Designed the PVC and scouring pad sections of the PVC cleaner.
+Also 3D printed the dispenser and hinges for the real life model.

+- **Go Kart**:
+  **(May 2025 - August 2025)**
+  *Created a Go-Kart from scrap metal and using CAD modelled parts along with a University of North Dakota engineer Kyan Barth*
+  - Designed and fabricated a go-kart frame using stick welding and scrap metal.
+Integrated a 6.5 HP Predator engine with a SolidWorks-modeled transmission, suspension system, and steering system.
+  - Validated design performance through ~20 sessions, reaching a max speed of 21 mph and exhibiting negligible frame fatigue or drivetrain wear (even in rough off-roading terrain).

 ---